yashsahugtx/skype-docs/Skype/UCMA/subscribing-to-presence.md

   - A Microsoft Unified Communications Managed API 5.0-based web reach application might enable its users to persistently subscribe to its contacts’ presence so that the user may use the presence information before starting a conversation.
 An example of how this can be useful is a user not even trying to start a phone call when the remote user is offline and instead using email.

   - A UCMA 5.0-based notification application might use a remote user’s presence to decide how to route a notification in an appropriate modality.
-For example, the notification application can decide to send an instant message when the remote user is online, and send an e-mail when the remote user is offline.
+For example, the notification application can decide to send an instant message when the remote user is online, and send an email when the remote user is offline.

 ## Problems in subscribing to remote presentities